 - Savage Wolves: The wolves attack a herd of musk oxen; the heroes drive them away with fireworks, but discuss that the wolves aren't evil, just hunting for food.

 - Stock Dinosaurs: Played straight with Tyrannosaurus rex, Allosaurus, Diplodocus, Triceratops and Plateosaurus.
-Averted by most of the Triassic fauna, such as Coelophysis, Tanystropheus (although, as mentioned above, it is not a dinosaur) or Phytosaurus, and using Scolosaurus instead of Ankylosaurus.
+Averted by most of the Triassic fauna, such as Coelophysis, Tanystropheus or Phytosaurus, and using Scolosaurus instead of Ankylosaurus.
+Also, the most prominently featured pterosaur is the relatively obscure Gnathosaurus from the Jurassic period.

 - World Tour: The original book.